ogranadagl/gorilla-cast/README.md

 See [Configuration Reference](https://cli.vuejs.org/config/).

 ## API Usage
-To ackire podcasts from a topic you can use:
+To acquire podcasts from a topic you can use:
 ```javascript

   /**